AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 Discription:

 VR Drums Ultimate Streamer is a physics based VR drum kit simulator that has been in development for over 2 years.
-Our app emulates owning a personal drum kit that you can play, pratice, learn, modify and move around your individual drums and cymbals, position them where you like.
-You can change the drum head of each drum just like a real drum, changing it's sound when it's hit.
-Also add drums and cymbals to your drum kit.
+Our app emulates owning a personal drum kit that you can play, practice, learn, modify and move around your individual drums and cymbals.
+You can change the drum head of each drum, just like a real drum, changing it's sound when it's hit.
+Also add more drums and cymbals to your drum kit.
 Live the ultimate drumming fantasy inside VR.

 Physics5 - The custom drumming physics framework developed over 2 years.